 16th April 2014

 St Patrick's Day at The Water Poet

 St Patrick's Day at Corrigan's

-From cheap budget hotels to luxury 5 star suites see our deals for hotels, including Saint Georges Hotel London from 41% off.
+From cheap budget hotels to luxury 5 star suites see our special offers for hotels, including Radisson Blu Edwardian Mercer Street from 72% off.